yo-sagaf/PORTADROID/README.md

 # PORTADROID
-PORTADROID is an Android mobile application to control sliding gate with an electronic circuits developped in Java for bachelor's degrees
+PORTADROID is an Android mobile application to control sliding gate with an electronic circuits developped in Java for my bachelor's degrees